-Your application was denied/terminated because documentation submitted does not support the presence of substantial adaptive deficits in three or more of the six major life areas indentified for Waiver eligibility.
+Your application was denied/terminated because documentation submitted does not support the presence of substantial adaptive deficits in three or more of the six major life areas identified for Waiver eligibility.

-Specifically, the documentation failed to demonstrate substantial limitations in the following major life areas-self-care, learning, self-direction, receptive or expressive language, mobility, and capacity for independent living.
+Specifically, the documentation failed to demonstrate substantial limitations in the following major life areas-self-care, receptive or expressive language, mobility, self-direction and capacity for independent living.

-There are four components to establishing medical eligibility for the I/DD Waiver program.
+2) There are four components to establishing medical eligibility for the I/DD Waiver program.
 These areas include: diagnostic, functionality, level of care and the need for active treatment.
-Richard Workman, Psychologist Consultant for the Bureau of Medical Services (BMS) reviewed the Independent Psychological Evaluation (IPE) (Exhibit D-3) completed on December 29, 2011, and contends that substantial delays concerning the Claimant's functionality were not identified on administered assessments, or supported by narrative documentation in three or more of six major life areas associated with I/DD Waiver eligibility.
+Richard Workman, Psychologist Consultant for the Bureau of Medical Services (BMS) reviewed the Independent Psychological Evaluation (IPE) (Exhibit D-3) completed on February 22, 2012, and contends that substantial delays concerning the Claimant's functionality were not identified on administered assessments, or supported by narrative documentation in three or more of six major life areas associated with I/DD Waiver eligibility.

-As part of the IPE, the Claimant's mother completed the ABAS-II on behalf of the Claimant as a measure of her son's adaptive behavior.
+As part of the IPE, the Claimant's mother completed the Adaptive Behavior Assessment System (ABAS) on behalf of the Claimant as a measure of her son's adaptive behavior.
 Mr. Workman indicated that standard scores of one or two on the administered test are considered eligible scores for medical eligibility purposes.
 The Claimant achieved the following scores in the six major life areas of functionality:

-Receptive or Expressive Language (Communication)-the Claimant achieved a standard score of three, which is not considered an eligible score.
+Receptive or Expressive Language (Communication)-the Claimant achieved a score of 7, which is not considered an eligible score.

-Learning (Functional Academics)-the Claimant achieved a standard score of 8, which is not considered an eligible score.
+Learning (Functional Academics)-the Claimant achieved a score of 1, which is an eligible score and the Claimant was awarded a deficit in this life area.

-Self-Care-the Claimant achieved a standard score of 3, which is not considered an eligible score.
+Self-Care-the Claimant achieved a score of 4, which is not considered an eligible score.

-Self-Direction-the Claimant achieved a standard score of 4, which is not considered an eligible score.
+Self-Direction-the Claimant achieved a score of 4, which is not considered an eligible score.